PhD, CFA, CFP®

 Principal Investment Advisor

-BA in Marketing/Management and International Studies from Oklahoma Christian University
+BA, Marketing/Management and International Studies, Oklahoma Christian University